benniu04/CryptoDigest/README.md

 ⚡ export EMAIL_PASSWORD="your_email_password"

-⚡ before running the training.py script, ensure you have a dataset ready to train the model.

-## Contributing ⭐️

-Contributions make the open-source community an amazing place to learn, inspire, and create.
-Any contributions to extend the sources, improve summarization, or enhance email formatting are greatly appreciated.

-## Fork the project 🍴

-⚡ Create your Feature Branch (git checkout -b feature/NewFeature)

-⚡ Commit your changes (git commit -m 'Add some NewFeature')

-⚡ Push to the Branch (git push origin feature/NewFeature)

-⚡ Open a Pull Request

 ## Important Notes ⚠️

 ⚡ If I had more time to work on this project, I would incorporate more data to further fine-tune the model and generate more precise summaries.
 The summaries generated are mostly correct but grammar and capitalization can be improved.